 The Walkers concept provides youth with safe environments wherein volunteer adults work in conjunction with professionals.
 In addition to fixed spaces such as youth cafes, a Walkers bus operates in the metropolitan area of Helsinki and five Walkers camper vans operate in variable areas elsewhere across the nation.

 Children of the Station acts as the national background organization for all Walkers’.
 The organization maintains Walkers Helsinki youth cafe (Urho Kekkosen katu, Kamppi) and the Walkers in the metropolitan area of Helsinki.
 The other Walkers meeting places and Walkers camper vans are operated and maintained by local authorities such as the local council, congregation or a third sector facet.
-The number of fixed participants will increase from eight to eleven during the spring of 2021 when operations will begin in the cities of Kuopio, Lahti and Savonlinna.
+The number of fixed participants is 13 (in spring 2023).
+More information (in finnish): www.walkers.fi.

 The Friends program aims to enhance personal well-being by strengthening emotional- and interaction skills and by promoting daily survival skills.
 Based on a cognitive-behavioral framework and systematic progression, the program helps participants to recognize and address emotions, utilize positive paradigms and learn new means of handling stressful or daunting situations.
 Studies show that the program is effective in the prevention of anxiety and depression.

 The Friends program is a beneficial tool in day care centers, schools and youth work, as well as for group- and individual work in the healthcare sector.
 The program is divided into age groups: Fun Friends 4-8 yrs old, Friends for Kids 9-12 yrs old, Friends for Youth 13-16 yrs old and Friends for Adults for persons above the age of 16 and parents as a whole.
 The use of the program requires that specific instructor training has been completed.